 Common Latching Challenges and Solutions

-1. Painful Latching: If you feel pain, check your baby’s position and verify their mouth is wide open.
+- Painful Latching: Check your baby’s position and make sure their mouth is wide open before they attach.

-2. Nipple Confusion: Introduce pacifiers or bottles cautiously to avoid this issue.
+- Nipple Confusion: Introduce pacifiers or bottles carefully to avoid interfering with breastfeeding.

-4. Low Milk Supply: Consult a lactation expert to explore options for boosting your supply.
+- Low Milk Supply: Talk to a lactation expert to explore options for boosting your supply.

 Maintaining a Good Latch During Feeding

-Start by confirming your baby’s mouth is wide open before bringing them to your breast.
-Keep your breast supported and avoid pressing down on the nipple, as this can distort the latch.
+Make sure your baby’s mouth is wide open before bringing them to your breast.
+Support your breast but avoid pressing down on the nipple, which can distort the latch.

 Ensure your baby’s mouth is wide open before latching, and support your breast to maintain a proper position.